Geology & coastal exposure

 Code & permitting

 Daly City's Building Division is at 333 90th Street and is well-staffed.
 Hillside Development standards apply; Title 24 energy and the current seismic code are enforced consistently.
 We've worked with the inspectors here for years and know what each one prefers to see at rough-in, slab pre-pour, and final.
-The EBB Brace + Bolt program is available to many qualifying single-family homes in Daly City, and we handle the application paperwork on the homeowner's behalf.
-Most EBB-scope retrofits run three to seven working days once permits are in hand.
+On the foundation, underpinning, and structural-repair work we do, we pull permits weekly and know which inspector wants which photos at which stage — the kind of local familiarity that routinely saves a calendar week.

 Hillside neighborhoods & drainage